mila-iqia/climate-cooperation-competition/README.md

 We have also provided a sample dockerfile for your reference.
 It mainly uses a Nvidia PyTorch base image, and installs the `pycuda` package as well.
 Note: `pycuda` is only required if you would like to train using WarpDrive.

+## Docker image (for CPU)

+Thanks for the contribution from @muxspace.
+We also have an end-to-end docker environment ready for CPU users.
+Please refer to `README_CPU.md` for more details.

 # Customizing and running the simulation